Preclinical BioPharma Proposals

 Our External Partnerships team focuses on projects with relevance to HD that are at or near the “proof-of-concept” stage for in vivo animal testing.
 CHDI has internal drug discovery efforts that focus on earlier stage projects.
 We therefore do not provide funding for external drug screening or to optimize compounds at the hit-to-lead stage.
 CHDI can provide advice and pointers to a variety of resources, including HD animal model testing protocols available through our network of specialized CROs.

 If you are interested in a potential collaboration, please provide the following information:

 - What is the biological rationale for efficacy in HD?

 - Without disclosing the structure, what is the compound’s biological profile?

 - Provide a detailed nonconfidential information package about the molecules that will allow us to evaluate their potential for late-stage development.
 Ultimately, we need to understand how advanced the molecules are and the rationale for efficacy in HD.

 Send your full contact information and nonconfidential information package to email@example.com.
-After evaluation we may set up an initial exploratory call between your team and our Outreach team.
+After evaluation we may set up an initial exploratory call between your team and our External Partnerships team.
 Please allow a few weeks for the internal review process.

 Frequently Asked Questions